AY2324S1-CS2103T-W16-4/tp/docs/UserGuide.md

 - Invalid command: `Invalid command.` + help message with list of all commands

-- Missing arguments: `Invalid syntax: Missing arguments.
-Syntax: find-plan FRIEND_NAME`
+- Missing arguments: `Invalid command format!
+  find-plan: Finds all plans which contain the specified friend.
+  Parameters: FRIEND_NAME
+  Example: find-plan Elijah Chia`

 - Not a valid friend: `The friend does not exist in the FriendBook.`